oasis-tcs/openc2-oc2ls/oc2ls.md

-# Appendix F. Revision History
+# Appendix E. Revision History

 *The content in this section is non-normative.*